nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

-# DS4 MODE USER GUIDE
+# DS4 Mode User Guide

-!!! important "TL;DR: 2"
+!!! important "TL;DR:"
-    You **NEED** to use [Ryochan7's DS4Windows](https://github.com/Ryochan7/DS4Windows) along this mode to present the controller as a Xinput device or an actual Dualshock 4, otherwise it won't be detected by most games.
-Moreover, the Beta Build is required until DS3 support goes live on the stable build.
+    The Beta Build of Ryochan7's DS4Windows is required until DS3 support goes live on the stable build.

-**DualShock 4** mode.
-In this mode, the driver emulates a DualShock 4 with an artificial Vendor & Product ID supported by [DS4Windows](https://github.com/Ryochan7/DS4Windows/).
+In "DS4 (DS4Windows)" HID Device Mode, the driver emulates a DualShock 4 with an artificial Vendor & Product ID supported by [Ryochan7's DS4Windows](https://github.com/Ryochan7/DS4Windows) , allowing the user to emulate a DS4 or XInput controller as well as using most of its functions.
+Because games will not directly detect the controller as a DS4, the use of DS4Windows is required for use with most modern games and aplications.

-## VERIFYING AND CHANGING CURRENT DS3 DEVICE HID MODE TO "DS4 (DS4WINDOWS)" ON DSHIDMINI'S CONTROL PANEL
+## What does work

++ XInput / DualShock 4 emulation according to the selected profile settings in DS4Windows.
++ Rumble works as normal.
++ DS3's LEDs can be controlled by setting the correct Lightbar colors (more on that on a later section).
++ Basically every other DS4Windows function that is not related to the lightbar or motion works as intended.

+## What does not work

++ DS3 controllers are always recognized as if they were connected by USB.
+As such, DS4Windows bluetooth functions like auto-disconnect on idle and disconnect on button combo are not supported.
+This is a limitation on DsHidMini side and can't be fixed by DS4Windows.
+The buil-in equivalent functions of DsHidMini should be used instead.
++ Motion/UDP server is not supported and will remain so until someone manages to translate the motion info from the DS3 to the DS4 motion standard.
++ Settings that make the lightbar color flash, pulse or change randomly (rainbow mode) are not supported.
++ DS3 touchpad not supported for obvious reasons.
+To use the touchpad click when emulating a Dualshock 4 it needs to be set up as a macro (as for the day this guide was written, march 07, 2021, DS4Windows does not support this function).

+## Verifying/Changing current DS3 HID Device Mode

-See [https://vigem.org/projects/DsHidMini/HID-Device-Modes-Explained/] on how to do so.
+Go [here](https://vigem.org/projects/DsHidMini/HID-Device-Modes-Explained/) on how to do so.
+The DS3 needs to be in "DS4 (DS4Windows)" mode to be detected by DS4Windows.

-## USING THE CONTROLLER WITH DS4WINDOWS
+## Using the controller with DS4Windows

 1. Download the latest DS4Windows release package from [here](https://github.com/Ryochan7/DS4Windows/releases) according to your Windows' version (x86 for 32bits, x64 for 64bits);
 2. Extract the package to an easily accessible folder;